writemorecode/thesis/chapters/method.typ

   })
 ])

-== Defining the sizes of jobs and machines

-In order to be able to use heuristics-based bin-packing algorithm such as First-Fit Descending, we must be able to order machine types and job types in order of size.
-There are a number of different available approaches.
-We can define the size of a job type or machine type as the sum or product of its resource demands, as the maximum resource demand, as the Euclidean norm of its resource demand vector, etc.
-We shall choose to define the size of a job as the sum of its resource demands.
-The size of job type $j$ is then given by the function $S(j)$.

-$
-  S(j) = sum_(k=1)^K bold(r)_(j,k)
-$

-Similarly, the size of machine type $i$ is then given by the function $B(i)$.

-$
-  B(i) = sum_(k=1)^K bold(C)_(i,k)
-$

-For related work on the subject of defining the size of multidimensional jobs/bins for job scheduling/bin packing, see @MOMMESSIN2025106860.

 == A first solution algorithm

 At first glance, the problem of searching for both an optimal machine fleet to buy, and an optimal packing of jobs to these machines may seem quite difficult.